McAllister-NOAA/REVAMP/example_files/generic_REVAMP_Results_Markdown.md

 ### Environmental Fit Ordination

-Using the `vegan` R package, MetaPipe creates a new ordination plot (NMDS only) and runs environmental fitting on the continuos parameters given in the "chem" columns (i.e. non-controlled vocabulary, if given) of the sample metadata file, as well as on all the relative abundance percentages for each ASV.
+Using the `vegan` R package, REVAMP creates a new ordination plot (NMDS only) and runs environmental fitting on the continuos parameters given in the "chem" columns (i.e. non-controlled vocabulary, if given) of the sample metadata file, as well as on all the relative abundance percentages for each ASV.
 Output includes tables with the ordination coordinates (axes 1/2), r-squared, and p-value, as well as figures labelling all the samples in the new ordination space, encircling replicates/sites (if given), and ordination plots showing the "chem" values only (if given) and all vectors (including ASVs) at 0.001 and 0.05 p-value significance.

 <figure>
 <img src="/Users/mcallister/Desktop/chris_test/18S/CP_all_RUN20220208_out/Figures/08_EnvironmentFit_Ordination/Taxonomy_merge_based/NMDS_vegan_TAXAbased_samples_relabund_filtsamples_alltaxa.png" alt="vegan_NMDS"/>